IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Brayden Blackwood: student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Coriolis
 	- the troupe decided to downsize their classical music budget in favor of appealing to the youths - went for rock opera instead
 - started murdering teachers + students, discovered the screams of the dead were a musical inspiration
+	- discovered entrance into catacombs, started using the area for his dark deeds
 - super emo, goth kid, screamo music
 - plays the shrieks of the dead on their violin - reskinned banshee
 - Balladeer's violin - +1 casting focus with a shriek ability.
 Strung using the vocal cords of victims? goffick
+	- pipes of haunting - inflict fear effect?

 # Secret and Clues